shoelace-style/shoelace/docs/home.md

 Although Web Components can (to some degree) be polyfilled for older browsers, supporting them is outside the scope of this project.
 If you're using Shoelace in a legacy browser, things will probably not work the way they're intended to.

-!> Shoelace makes extensive use of the `::part` selector for styling, which isn't supported in Safari yet.
-However, it's available in 13.1 beta so it should land very soon.
+!> Shoelace makes use of the `::part` selector for styling, which isn't supported in Safari yet.
+However, it's present in Safari 13.1 beta so it should be available very soon.

 ## Attribution

+- Components are compiled by [Stencil](https://stenciljs.com/)
-- Theme colors and form controls were inspired by [Element](element.eleme.io).
+- Theme colors and form controls are inspired by [Element](element.eleme.io)
-- Positioning of menus, popovers, etc. is handled by [Popper.js](https://popper.js.org/).
+- Positioning of menus, popovers, etc. is handled by [Popper.js](https://popper.js.org/)
-- Tooltips are provided by [Tippy.js](https://atomiks.github.io/tippyjs/).
+- Tooltips are powered by [Tippy.js](https://atomiks.github.io/tippyjs/)
+- Documentation is powered by [Docsify](https://docsify.js.org/)
 - The Shoelace logo was designed with a single shoelace by [Adam K Olson](https://twitter.com/adamkolson)